bparanj/crystal/computer/electronics/design/solid-state.md

 5. Consistency: The solid nature of these devices contributes to their reliability, durability, and compact size.
 They maintain their properties and function consistently under normal conditions.

 This terminology emphasizes the fundamental difference in the physical nature of these devices compared to earlier electronic components, highlighting the technological leap they represented in the field of electronics.

-Would you like more information about how the solid nature of these devices influences their performance or design?